Amgonz34/InternetTrafficFeatureEngineering-Tool/README.md

 # InternetTrafficFeatureEngineering-Tool
-A script that can be used to Engineer advanced features from extracted Wireshark data.
+A script that can be used to engineer advanced features from extracted Wireshark data.